Ralph Johns

 • DMZ

 • DeMilitarized Zone:- An extreme form of Port Forwarding, normally set at an On/Off Enable or Disable option.
 What it does is open all the ports to the one stated IP.
 Setting this can exclude other computers from using certain ports through the device.
+However if you have a Modem that routes and a separate Router then using DMZ from the Modem to the Router using a Static Address can stop overlapping subnets.

 • UPnP

 • Universal Plug and Play:- A method where the application tells the routing device that is allowing this which ports to open for it.
 The ports close after a timed Period (default on many devices is 30 mins) of non use.
 On some this time limit can be changed.
 The routing device "Advertises" that it is doing or will allow UPnP.
 There tends to be a default on how far this Advert is seen from the device involved, described as "Hops".
 This default tend to be 4 hops.
 Computer to router is one hop.
-If a Modem is doing UpNP then modem via router to computer is two hops.
+If a Modem is doing UPnP then modem via router to computer is two hops.
 It is not clear whether this is advertised Upwards over the Internet through certain modems.
 (Router doing UPnP to Modem to ISP server to another end user of that ISP is 4 hops)

 • PMP

-• Port Mapping Protocol:- An alternative to UPnP proposed by Apple in 2005 and active in early Base Stations by default and present in newer devices and Firmware Updates to Base Stations that now need turning On.
+• Port Mapping Protocol:- An alternative to UPnP proposed by Apple in 2005 and active in early Base Stations by default and present in newer devices and Firmware Updates to Base Stations that now needs turning On.
 A simplistic view is that is a cross between Port Forwarding and Port Triggering if ports are set so that you can limit the ports that are Open.
 But if no ports are set it is more like DMZ but for all computers.
 It is however more secure than UPnP from malicious attacks.
 Relies heavily on NAT.

 • ADSL